 The Peptides Everyone's Actually Talking About

-Among the dozens of therapeutic peptides being researched, a handful dominate the conversation in gyms and online forums.
+Among the dozens of therapeutic peptides being researched, a small handful dominate the conversation in gyms and online forums.

 BPC-157

-The big one.
-BPC stands for "Body Protection Compound," and it's a synthetic 15-amino-acid sequence derived from a protein found naturally in human gastric juice.
-In animal studies, it accelerates healing in tendons, ligaments, muscles, and even bone.
-Its main mechanism appears to be promoting angiogenesis (the formation of new blood vessels at injury sites).
-That matters because tendons and ligaments have notoriously poor blood supply, which is one big reason they heal so slowly.
+The headliner.
+BPC stands for Body Protection Compound, and it's a synthetic 15-amino-acid sequence based on a protein found in human gastric juice.
+In animals, it speeds up healing of tendons, ligaments, muscles, and even bone.
+Its main mechanism appears to be angiogenesis, the formation of new blood vessels at injury sites.
+That matters because tendons and ligaments have notoriously poor blood supply, which is one of the big reasons they heal so slowly in the first place.

 TB-500